Forest Health and Biotechnology:

-Funding for the study has been provided by The U.S. Endowment for Forestry and Communities, U.S. Department of Agriculture – Animal and Plant Health Inspection Service, U.S. Forest Service, U.S. Department of Agriculture – National Institute of Food and Agriculture, U.S. Department of Agriculture – Agricultural Research Service, and U.S. Environmental Protection Agency.
+Funding for the study was provided by The U.S. Endowment for Forestry and Communities, U.S. Department of Agriculture – Animal and Plant Health Inspection Service, U.S. Forest Service, U.S. Department of Agriculture – National Institute of Food and Agriculture, U.S. Department of Agriculture – Agricultural Research Service, and U.S. Environmental Protection Agency.

 Follow on Twitter: @NASEM_Ag